 Disabling Trackbacks & Pingbacks

-Trackbacks and Pingbacks can be disabled from the WordPress Discussion Settings.
-Once you are logged into WordPress Dashboard, Go to Settings → Discussion, and then uncheck the first two checkboxes as shown below image.
+If you do not wish for this, then Trackbacks and Pingbacks can be disabled from the WordPress Discussion Settings.
+Once logged into the WordPress Dashboard, proceed to Settings → Discussion, and then uncheck the first two checkboxes as demonstrated in the image below.

 Disabling Pingback and Trackback

 9. Split Comments & Long Posts Into Pages

 Sans question, it is fortuitous indeed to garner an engaged audience which comments en masse on your blog.
 Unfortunately, such activity generates a potential adverse effect: loading those comments may dramatically slow your website’s loading speed.

 WordPress has helpfully incorporated a feature entitled ‘break comments’ to fix this.
 Simply go to your Settings → Discussion admin page and check the checkbox entitled ‘break comments into pages’.